harrellelise/AI-Studio-Project-Predicting-Prepayment-Probability/README.md

 *This is not only my work, these files are a collaboration of my team and our challenge advisors* *The data we used is a product of Fannie Mae and can be found on their website at: https://capitalmarkets.fanniemae.com/credit-risk-transfer/single-family-credit-risk-transfer/fannie-mae-single-family-loan-performance-data*

+# AI-Studio-Project-Predicting-Prepayment-Probability
-At Break Through Tech AI @ MIT my AI student project was to create a Machine Learning Model to predict prepayment probability concerning mortgages.
-We took the Fannie Mae dataset and looked specifically at the timeframe 2018-2022.
-These were mortgages that were created in 2018 and kept track of them with data on their status being created every month through December of 2022.
+This repository contains the collaborative work of my team and our challenge advisors during the Break Through Tech AI @ MIT AI student project.
+The goal of this project was to create a Machine Learning Model to predict prepayment probability concerning mortgages using data provided by Fannie Mae.

-The goal of this project was to predict potential borrower prepay events to maximize borrower assistance options and access pool level behavior.
-We look at borrower prepayment because when a borrower prepays, the loan is terminated.

-For our data preprocessing, we had to organize the data, as it is in the form of a time series.
-Each month was stored in a separate .xlsx file.
-All these files were put in order and combined into one dataframe and the reporting period was converted into dates.
-We then one hot encoded categorical values as well as creating a prepay column that would be set to yes for a zero balance code of 1, which would refer to whether a borrower had prepaid.
+## Project Overview
+We used Fannie Mae's Single-Family Loan Performance Data, which can be accessed at the link above.

+## Problem Statement
+We focused on mortgages originated in 2018, tracking their status monthly until December 2022.
+The objective of the project was to predict potential borrower prepayment events to:

+Maximize borrower assistance options.
+Analyze pool-level behavior.
+When a borrower prepays, the loan is terminated, which is why understanding prepayment events is crucial.

+## Data Overview
+Time Period: 2018-2022.
+The dataset consists of time-series data, where each month has a separate .xlsx file.
+We combined all the files into one DataFrame and handled date conversion for the reporting periods.
+## Data Preprocessing
+Organized the time-series data, ensuring it was in chronological order.
+One-hot encoded categorical features.
+Created a prepay column that indicated whether a borrower had prepaid (i.e., when the balance code was set to 1, marking a prepay event).
+## Model Creation
+After preprocessing and splitting the data into training and testing sets, we initially created a decision tree model.
+The decision tree was highly complex and suitable for predicting individual loans, but we needed a model that could generalize better to pool-level behavior.

+## Custom Evaluation Metric
-After processing our data and creating our testing/training splits, we created a decision tree.
-Looking at our decision tree, it was too complex, which was ok for predicting individual loans, but not predicting pool level behavior.
-To measure pool level behavior we created our own custom metric, that would calculate the the mean error of the model, taking mean value of our predicted y and subtracting it from the mean value of the actual y.
-This custom metric was a better predictor of the models behavior than an accuracy score.
-Using this we could see we needed to increase the bias of the model, to allow for better generalization.
+We designed a custom metric to evaluate the model’s performance at a pool level.
+This metric calculated the mean error by taking the mean value of the predicted prepayment probability (y) and subtracting it from the mean value of the actual prepayment probability (y).
+This approach gave us better insights into the model’s behavior than standard accuracy scores.

+## Model Adjustments
+Through the evaluation process, we identified that we needed to increase the bias of the model to allow for better generalization, which would help in predicting pool-level behavior more effectively.